-The Municipality's preference is that stormwater runoff does not accumulate in ditches, as outlined in the Municipal Servicing Standards for Subdivision and Road Construction.
-However, storing stormwater from roadways on adjacent properties within the road right-of-way is permissible.
+The Municipality's requirement is that stormwater runoff does not accumulate in ditches, as outlined in the Municipal Servicing Standards for Subdivision and Road Construction.

 A Conceptual Storm Report, prepared by Scheffer Andrew Ltd. for the Plan Area, concluded that "City of Calgary and Rocky View County runoff water quality guidelines are expected to be able to be met by a properly designed pond at the time of design".

 This Conceptual Scheme incorporates stormwater retention requirements detailed in Scheffer Andrew's report, including: